 We offer a range of pumps from smaller ones for on-the-go inflation right through to shock pumps and track pumps.

-Bicycle pumps are the indispensable lifeline for riders, ensuring optimal tire pressure and ride performance.
-Available in portable, floor, or mini variants, these tools efficiently inflate tires, catering to various valve types and pressures.
+Bicycle pumps are the indispensable lifeline for riders, ensuring optimal tyre pressure and ride performance.
+Available in portable, floor, or mini variants, these tools efficiently inflate tyres, catering to various valve types and pressures.
 Robust construction and ergonomic designs provide ease of use, allowing quick adjustments on the go.

-With gauge indicators and dual-action pumping mechanisms, they deliver precision and efficiency, essential for maintaining tire integrity and riding comfort.
-These compact yet powerful devices serve as a rider's lifeline, empowering cyclists to tackle trails or urban streets with confidence, epitomising the critical role of proper tire inflation in every cycling adventure.
+With gauge indicators and dual-action pumping mechanisms, they deliver precision and efficiency, essential for maintaining tyre integrity and riding comfort.
+These compact yet powerful devices serve as a rider's lifeline, empowering cyclists to tackle trails or urban streets with confidence, epitomising the critical role of proper tyre inflation in every cycling adventure.

 Presta and Schrader are the two most commonly seen valve types although there are some manufacturers still making Woods/Dunlop type valves.
 Presta valves offer the highest level of pressure sealing capacity and so these are more commonly found on road bikes where pressures of as much as 120psi are used.
 On mountain bikes, you'll be more likely to find a Schrader valve, which is exactly the same type used on vehicle tyres and normally used where 50psi or less needs to be held back although we are seeing more Presta use in mountain bikes because most tubeless valves are of this type.
 Woods/Dunlop valves are a very old design but still appear occasionally and can be inflated using a Presta designed pump.
 Most pump models have a reversible head or plug fitted inside, allowing users to inflate both Presta and Schrader without the need for separate pumps.